aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsx-to-xltx/_index.md

 ---
 title: Java XLSX to XLTX - XLSX to XLTX Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSX to XLTX in Java.
-Java Convert XLSX to XLTX saveformat.
-Java XLSX to XLTX format.
-Save XLSX to XLTX Java.
+Convert XLSX to XLTX quickly and easily with Aspose.Cells.
+Java XLSX to XLTX.
+Java Save XLSX to XLTX.
+Save XLSX as XLTX using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSX to XLTX in Java., Java XLSX to XLTX saveformat., XLSX to XLTX Java., Java Convert XLSX to XLTX]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSX to XLTX in Java., Save XLSX to XLTX using Java., Java XLSX to XLTX saveformat., XLSX to XLTX Converter., Java Save XLSX as XLTX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}